2003 MTV Movie Awards

-The 2003 MTV Movie Awards was held on May 31, 2003 in Los Angeles.
+The 2003 MTV Movie Awards aired on MTV on Saturday, May 31, 2003 at the Shrine Auditorium in Los Angeles, California.
 It was hosted by Seann William Scott and Justin Timberlake and featured performances by t.A.T.u., 50 Cent, and Pink.
 Colin Farrell was presented an award for Trans-Atlantic Breakthrough Performance by Victoria and David Beckham, although this award was not broadcast in the United States.

 The show included a parody of The Matrix Reloaded, intercutting actual footage with new material from the hosts with appearances by Wanda Sykes as the Oracle and Will Ferrell as the Architect.
 The unedited version is featured in the DVD version of the film.